 Even when there is air conditioning, says Krishnan, it often fails.
 Barring the power cuts, the devices break down at a higher rate than normal when it's very hot.

 Tiwari says Indians in rural areas still use traditional techniques, like placing cow patties on their rooftops, to keep their homes cool.
 In the cities, meanwhile, some people are installing "cool roofs" that are light in color and absorb less heat than darker roofs.

-Radhika Khosla, a professor and expert on the future of cooling at the University of Oxford, said you can place pots of water on a roof to encourage evaporative cooling.
+Radhika Khosla, an associate professor and expert on the future of cooling at the University of Oxford, said you can place pots of water on a roof to encourage evaporative cooling.